Muzammal-Naseer/starter-academic/content/authors/hashmat/_index.md

 - Grad Students
 ---

-Hashmat Malik is working to enhance cross-task, cross-data and cross-domain transferability of adversarial attacks which can lead to better insights about the blind spots of deep learning models.
+Hashmat is working to enhance cross-task, cross-data and cross-domain transferability of adversarial attacks which can lead to better insights about the blind spots of deep learning models.

 **Research Outputs**